jtmoon79/goto_http_redirect_server/README.md

       --port PORT, -p PORT  IP port to listen on.
 Defaults to 80

     Miscellaneous:
+      --status-path STATUS_PATH
+                            Override status page path.
+This is the page that dumps information about the process and loaded redirects.
+                            This can be used to hide the status page. e.g.
+                            --status-path "/9663e0e8-d2ec-11e9-b93a-6c626d698de1"
+                            .
+Conversely, it could be the default landing page e.g. --status-path "/" .
+Default status page path is "/status".
       --status-code STATUS_CODE
                             Override default HTTP Status Code as an integer.
 Most often the desired override will be 307 (Temporary